SurajDashsk/SurajDashsk/README.md

 ### 💻 About Me:
 - 🔭 I’m currently working as a **Front-End Web Developer** at SHHANCHAK TECH (OPC) PRIVATE LIMITED.
-- 🌱 I’m currently expanding my knowledge in **Java Full Stack Development** and continuously learning emerging technologies.
+- 🌱 I’m currently expanding my knowledge in **Java Full Stack Development** and keeping up with the latest web technologies.
-- 💬 Ask me about: **React.js**, **JavaScript Libraries and Frameworks**, and **Front-End Development**.
+- 💬 Ask me about: **React.js**, **JavaScript Libraries and Frameworks**, **Responsive UI Design**, and **Frontend Optimization**.
+- 🧠 I love solving UI/UX challenges and turning complex problems into simple, beautiful, and intuitive designs.
-- 🤝 I’m looking to collaborate on: Web development projects, especially those focused on enhancing user experiences with modern UI techniques.
+- 🤝 I’m looking to collaborate on: Open-source projects, frontend-focused web apps, and anything involving **React.js** or **Tailwind CSS**.
+- ✍️ I occasionally write or plan to write about frontend tips & best practices — stay tuned!
 - ⚡ Fun fact: I’m passionate about building responsive and dynamic user interfaces that perform across all devices!
+- 🎯 Interests: Cricket 🏏, Photography 📸, and Traveling 🌍

 ### 🛠️ Tech Stack: